arcebald/hospital-system/hospital-system-log/README.md

     fetched in a nice table.
 It has the features to add add/edit/delete a doctor or patient from the system.
 It also tracks the patient data about the medical tests and data/time of admision.

+## The Aproach

+   Then I started my project I did not know exactly how the front end will look like.
+I started to do some sketches with a wireframe and did a lot of google researh about the best practices to achieve my goal.
+After I finished my back end API I started a new angular project and installed bootstrap, angular material to help me to move fast.
+I started with doctor component and kept adding functionality fo the TS and html templates.
+After I tested the component to work properly I moved to the next component which is patient.
+And I followed the pattern for the other components.
+Adding the backend API to the Heroku cloud was challenging because of the CORS errors.
+After some research I fixed the issue by adding a new file for the CORS config on backend java project.
 - ### System registration for a hospital.

 ![home.png](images/home.png)